SpecterOps/Nemesis/docs/submit_to_nemesis.md

 <summary>
 Python, Pyenv, and Poetry
 </summary>
-To get Nemesis running, Python 3.11.2 is needed in order to run nemesis-cli.py (which configures Nemesis's k8s environment).
-It is not required to install Pyenv/Poetry.
-However, Pyenv makes global python version management easy and Poetry is required if using the submit_to_nemesis CLI tool.
+To get Nemesis running, Python 3.11.2 is needed, as well as Pyenv/Poetry.

 ## Install Pyenv
 **Purpose:** Manages python environments in a sane way.